 There’s a lot to do, so let’s get started!
 First we would start by having breakfast at Matt’s Big Breakfast before walking it off on your way to grab a quick coffee at Songbird Coffee and Tea House to give you some fuel for the early morning mural tour of Roosevelt Row, after which you will be guided to Margaret T. Hance Park, the Irish Cultural Center and Japanese Friendship Garden.

 At this point I would say it is about lunch time, which makes it quite convenient to grab a bite and even a glass of wine at Centurion, where they have $5 Panini specials (edit: this restaurant is now closed).
 A quick ride on the light rail will bring you back downtown where you can experience a few free museum tours, including the Phoenix Police Museum and Wells Fargo Museum, and maybe a paid tour or two at the Orpheum Theater or Rosson House in Heritage Square.
-At that point you can have a few drinks at Rose and Crown or Bar Bianco while you wait for an early dinner at Pizzeria Bianco featuring James Beard Award Winner Chris Bianco and his world-famous pizza.
+At that point you can have a few drinks at Bar Bianco while you wait for an early dinner at Pizzeria Bianco featuring James Beard Award Winner Chris Bianco and his world-famous pizza.

 Now that the sun has set and the city has started to cool off, you can take a scenic stroll down Monroe Street, passing the new Arizona State University campus, St. Mary’s Basilica and the Herberger Theater on your way to catch the evening show at Crescent Ballroom, where you are welcome to have a few more drinks if you like or enjoy a late-night snack of Mexican street food.
 Before turning in, join the business crowd for a midnight martini at Hanny’s across the street from the hotel.
 Here, you can explore the basement, doll museum and historical elevator shaft where the Phoenix Fire Department once trained newcomers to the force.